Aser97/Chess/README.md

 ## Executable

 This project is delivered with an executable.
-It only runs on **macOs** for now.
+It has been developped on **macOs** but it should work under any **unix** system.
 In this executable, you will have 4 options:
 - **Play with White**: You will be playing agains the AI with white pieces
 - **Play with Black**: You will be playing agains the AI with black pieces
 - **Play Stockfish White**: You will be playing against Stockfish with white pieces